-A request for an appeal must be filed within five (5) University workingcalendar days of the receipt of the OIE's decision.
+A request for an appeal must be filed within five (5) University working days of the receipt of the OIE's decision.
 The request for an appeal must be filed with the AO specified by OIE in the Outcome.
 In all cases, the AO will provide the OIE with a copy of the initial appeal request, as soon as practicable.
 The non-appealing party will also, if permitted, receive prompt and appropriate notice of the appeal request.
-In the event that an extenuation circumstance may warrant an extension, such as a University closure, a request must be submitted to the AO in writing no later than the original deadline.
-Such requests will be evaluated on a case-by-case basis.
-Appeals submitted after five (5) University workingcalendar days without an extension will be denied.
+Appeals submitted after five (5) University working days will be denied.

 The appeal must be in writing and must describe the appellant's desired outcome, as well as state specific grounds for the appeal.
 Mere dissatisfaction with the Outcome is not a valid basis for appeal.
-Grounds for appeal are limited to the following: (a) specified procedural errors or errors in interpretation of University policies were so substantial as effectively to deny a Complainant or Respondent notice or a fair opportunity to be heard; (b) new or significant information that became available and could not have been discovered by a properly diligent party before or during the investigation or adjudication; or (c) a violation of substantive due process occurred (i.e., the OIE decision was based on an illegal or constitutionally impermissible consideration such as race, gender, exercise of 1st Amendment freedoms, etc.).
+Grounds for appeal are limited to the following: (a) specified procedural errors or errors in interpretation of University policies were so substantial as effectively to deny a Complainant or Respondent notice or a fair opportunity to be heard; (b) new or significant information that became available and could not have been discovered by a properly diligent party before or during the investigation or adjudication; or (c) a violation of substantive due process occurred (i.e., the OIE decision was based on an illegal or constitutionally impermissible consideration such as race or exercise of 1st Amendment freedoms, etc.).